 Like Carretera Austral, Chiloé’s other marine life includes numerous species of dolphins and whales.
 It’s also a haven for seabirds.
 Pelicans, albatrosses, petrels, cormorants, shags, ducks, skuas, terns, gannets, and countless seagull species all thrive here.
 The vulnerable Humboldt and the cheeky Magellanic penguins also nest here together at the Islotes de Puñihuil Natural Monument.
 Around the secluded coastline of Chiloé, you can explore these rich waters by boat or kayak.
 Also, discover the other surrounding smaller islands.
 They are a treasure trove of wildlife and cultural heritage.
 Mechuque in the Chauques Isles is one of the loveliest, especially the portside village of Tenaún with its wooden church.

 In the land of shellfish, potatoes and boatbuilders, the ardent people of Chiloé insist they are uniquely Chilote, not Chilean.
 And nothing says ‘Chilote’ more than their hearty cuisine and their UNESCO-recognised architecture.
 For example, Curanto is the best way to enjoy Chiloé’s fresh bounty, making it a genuine culinary destination.
-Layers of seafood, meat, potatoes, and vegetables fire cooked with hot rocks covered with wild rhubarb and soil.
+Layers of seafood, meat, potatoes, and vegetables fire-cooked with hot rocks covered with wild rhubarb and soil.
 The wooden churches of Chiloé also embody the intangible richness of the island, a fusion of indigenous and European cultures.
-They integrate the demands of the environment with the spiritual values of the farmers and fishermen who skilfully built them.
+They integrate the demands of the environment with the spiritual values of the farmers and fishermen who skillfully built them.

 Along the waterfront in Castro, there are also the quaint palafitos, shingled houses extending over the sea on long stilts.
 Rustic and unmistakably Chilote, they are an architectural relic before roads when seafarers returned by boat directly to their dwellings.
 When staying here in the capital of the archipelago, consider Patio Palafito; it’s wooden, creaky and oozing charm.
 Similarly, for all-inclusive luxury with a focus on the indigenous culture, Tierra Chiloé laps up against a bucolic coastline.
 It also connects guests with this surreal archipelago on excursions by land, sea, and horseback.
 With locally inspired and homegrown food with Chilean wines, cosy island life awaits.